 - i.
-In compliance with the provisions of Section 108 and 109 of the Act, read with Rule 20 and 21 of the Companies (Management and Administration) Rules, 2014, as amended from time to time, and Regulation 44 of the SEBI (LODR) Regulations, 2015, the Company is providing facility to exercise votes on the items of business given in the Notice through electronic voting system to those members holding shares as on September 09, 2022 (end of day) being the Cut-off date fixed for determining voting rights of members, entitled to participate in the e-voting process and poll.
-KFin Technologies Limited will be facilitating e-voting services to enable the Members to cast their votes electronically. - ii.
-The instructions for e-voting are given herein below. - iii.
-In terms of SEBI Circular no. SEBI/HO/CFD/CMD/ CIR/P/2020/242 dated December 9, 2020 on "e-Voting facility provided by Listed Companies", E-voting process has been enabled to all the individual demat account holders, by way of single login credential, through their demat accounts/websites of Depositories/ DPs in order increase the efficiency of the voting process.
+In compliance with the provisions of Section 108 and 109 of the Act, read with Rule 20 and 21 of the Companies (Management and Administration) Rules, 2014, as amended from time to time, and Regulation 44 of the SEBI Listing Regulations, in relation to the E-voting facility provided by the listed entities, the members are provided with the facility to cast their votes electronically, through the e-Voting services provided by M/s.
+KFin Technologies Limited (KFintech), on all the resolutions set forth in the Notice, to those members holding shares as on September 22, 2023 (end of the day) being the Cutoff date fixed for determining voting rights of members, entitled to participate in the e-voting process and poll. - ii.
+In terms of SEBI Circular no. SEBI/HO/CFD/CMD/ CIR/P/2020/242 dated December 9, 2020 on "e-Voting facility provided by Listed Companies", E-voting process has been enabled to all the individual demat account holders, by way of single login credential, through their demat accounts/websites of Depositories/ DPs in order increase the efficiency of the voting process. - iii.

-- iv.
 Individual demat account holders would be able to cast their vote without having to register again with the e-Voting service provider (ESP) thereby not only facilitating seamless authentication but also ease and convenience of participating in e-Voting process.
-Shareholders are advised to update their mobile number and e-mail ID with their DPs in order to access e-Voting facility. - v.
-The remote e-Voting facility will be available during the following period
+Shareholders are advised to update their mobile number and e-mail ID with their DPs in order to access e-Voting facility. - iv.
+The remote e-Voting period commences on Monday, September 25, 2023 (9.00 A.M.
+IST) and ends on Thursday, September 28, 2023 (5.00 P.M.
+IST). - v.
+The voting rights of Members shall be in proportion to their shares in the paid-up equity share capital of the Company as on the cut-off date.

-Commencement of remote e-voting: From 9.00 A.M.
-(IST) on Monday, September 12, 2022